isomerpages/mlaw-corp/_covid19/08-B-rental-relief.md

 <a name="q17">**17.
 What should tenants do if they believe they are eligible for the rental relief but have yet to receive IRAS’ notice of cash grant from their landlord?
 When can they expect the notice to arrive?**</a><a href="#a17" title="Return to top">↩</a>

-*	The notices will be available for qualifying property owners to view on IRAS’ myTax Portal by mid-August 2020, and will also be sent via hard copy to property owners.
-Majority of the property owners with eligible tenant-occupiers should receive the notice by mid-August 2020.
+* The notices are available for qualifying property owners to view on IRAS’ myTax Portal, and will also be sent via hard copy to property owners.
+Majority of the property owners with eligible tenant-occupiers should have received the notice by mid-August 2020.
+Tenants who wish to check if the notice of cash grant has been issued for a property may also do so via this form: [https://go.gov.sg/noticecg](https://go.gov.sg/noticecg)

-*	Some qualifying property owners may not receive a notice of cash grant for various reasons, such as property owners whose properties are only partially let out, or whose properties are let out to both SME and non-SME tenant-occupiers under a single property tax account.
-Eligible tenant-occupiers, or property owners with eligible tenant-occupiers, which have not received the notice of cash grant can make an application to IRAS at [https://go.gov.sg/governmentcashgrant](https://go.gov.sg/governmentcashgrant) as soon as possible.
-Tenants who wish to check if the notice of cash grant has been issued for a property may do so via this form: [https://go.gov.sg/noticecg](https://go.gov.sg/noticecg).
+* It was earlier announced that some qualifying property owners may not receive a notice of cash grant for various reasons, such as property owners whose properties are only partially let out, or whose properties are let out to both SME and non-SME tenant-occupiers under a single property tax account.
+Eligible tenant-occupiers, or property owners with eligible tenant-occupiers, which had not received the notice of cash grant could make an application to IRAS at [https://go.gov.sg/governmentcashgrant](https://go.gov.sg/governmentcashgrant).
+While the deadline to submit an application has passed, applications will still be accepted on a case-by-case basis.
+Those who wish to submit an application should do so as soon as possible.

 <a name="q18">**18.
 Are property owners required to serve a copy of the notice of cash grant to their tenants within 4 working days from the date of notice or the date after they receive the hard copy notice of cash grant from IRAS?**</a><a href="#a18" title="Return to top">↩</a>